 In my role as educator and dementia care specialist at the Alzheimer’s Association, I have counseled thousands of families on resources and strategies for care throughout the duration of the disease.
 My previous experience working with brain injury survivors, helped me build a strong set of skills for helping caregivers to relate and communicate with their loved ones affected by dementia.
 Ahead of Dementia is written for those caring for loved ones living with progressive dementias, such as Alzheimer’s disease.
 It contains information caregivers must know in order to avoid unpleasant surprises and stay ahead of dementia.
 Ahead of Memory Loss is written for people who have been diagnosed with Mild Cognitive Impairment, or early stages of progressive dementia.
 Together, these books provide information that will straighten the care partnership between patients and caregivers and increase chances for a successful living with dementia.
 I have tried my best to write in a straightforward manner, in the same open and direct way I normally conduct my care consultations.
 My goal is to provide an overview of care needs, and a step-by-step guide for how to proceed.
 Knowing what can be expected next in the progression of the disease and taking the appropriate precautions can assure a much better outcome for the entire family, reducing the possibility of emergency situations.

-Luciana Mitzkun is a health educator, mediator, and dementia care specialist, with over 30 years of experience in caring for people with dementia.
-She has helped and guided thousands of families through her work at the Alzheimer's Association and day care centers.
-Luciana currently assists patients and their families as the Community Services Director at Villa Alamar, a memory care residence in Santa Barbara, California.
+Luciana Mitzkun is a health educator specialized in memory care, with over 30 years of experience in caring for people with dementia.
+She has helped and guided thousands of families through her work at the Alzheimer's Association and memory care facilities.
+Luciana is the owner of HOME CHOICES for Mom and Dad, a placement agency in Santa Barbara, California.

 Copyright © Luciana Mitzkun.
 All rights reserved.